Motor Vehicle and Parking Regulations

-Law S permit designated meter area that are reserved for their use from 7:30am-4:30pm Monday-Friday.
-Student is required to pay the designated pay station at the student reduced hourly rate.
+Law S permit allows use of designated area that is reserved for their use from 7:30am-4:30pm Monday-Friday.
+Student is required to pay via the Passport Parking App at the student reduced hourly rate.

 5) Student Hawkeye Storage (Lot 39) Permit—Registration for storage parking.

 All residence hall occupants are eligible for storage parking space and will be given priority for the Hawkeye Storage Lot.
 If storage space is available after academic registration, it will be sold to any student.
 Students holding a storage parking permit may not use any other parking facility between the hours of 7:30am and 4:30pm Monday-Friday.